Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Broncos and their opponents have scored an average of 60.4 points per game in 2021, 8.9 more than Saturday's total.

-- The 50.4 PPG average total in Rams games this season is 1.1 points fewer than this game's over/under.
+- The 51.5 total in this game is 1.1 points above the 50.4 average total in Rams games this season.

 Boise State Stats and Trends

-- In Boise State's seven games this year, it has four wins against the spread.
+- Boise State has four wins against the spread in seven games this season.

-- The Broncos have been favored by 2.5 points or more five times this season and have covered the spread in two of them.
+- The Broncos have covered the spread twice this season when favored by 2.5 points or more (in five chances).

 - Boise State's games this year have hit the over on two of seven set point totals (28.6%).

-- In games that Boise State piles up over 295.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Boise State amasses more than 295.3 yards, the team is 3-3 against the spread and 3-3 overall.

 - This year, the Broncos have turned the ball over 10 times, one more than the Rams' takeaways (9).